The Bangkok Boy

-The Bangkok Boy (บางกอกบอย) is a 2025 Thai drama and Boys' Love television series that aired from April 26 to July 12, 2025.
-The show follows the story of Sun, a former inmate who forms a secret gang in Bangkok while seeking revenge and truth.
-The series was broadcast weekly on Saturdays and is available for streaming on WeTV and GagaOOLala.
+The Bangkok Boy (บางกอกบอย) is a 2025 Thai drama and boys' love television series that aired from 26 April to 12 July 2025 on Channel 7.
+The series follows Sun, a former inmate who forms a secret gang in Bangkok while seeking revenge and truth.
+It is available for streaming on WeTV and GagaOOLala.

 Synopsis

-After serving time in prison, Sun returns to Bangkok with a thirst for vengeance.
+After serving time in prison, Sun returns to Bangkok seeking vengeance.
 He establishes an underground gang known as the Bangkok Boys, aiming to uncover the truth behind the deaths of his loved ones.
-As his influence grows, Sun becomes entangled with Peace, a gentle Korean artist, leading to a complex relationship where love and hatred collide.
-Set against the gritty backdrop of urban Bangkok, the series explores themes of loyalty, trauma, and redemption.
+As his influence grows, Sun becomes entangled with Peace, a Korean artist, leading to a complex relationship where love and hatred collide.